 Quick FAQ

 Nope.
-Dividends adjust per share, but the total payout you get stays the same.
+Dividends adjust per share, but your total payout stays the same.

 Final Word